 There are a myriad of reasons why we enjoy using an Agile approach, the benefits for our client being key.

-With the constant feedback and discussion throughout, it is great for collaboration and for larger projects.
+With constant feedback and discussion throughout, Agile is great for collaboration and for larger projects.
 It allows our clients to have input throughout the process.
-Transparency is also a key factor in this methodology.
-We do not only communicate all the successes, but share problems that we face during a project.
-This helps our clients to better understand their project, problem solve and is vital to building trust.
-While some clients prefer to input more or less than others, we prefer this constant feedback – the team take pride in each of our products and we want you to be 100% happy with the end result.
+Similarly, transparency is also a key factor in this methodology.
+We don’t just communicate all the successes, but share problems that we face during a project.
+This helps our clients to better understand their project, problem solve and is vital in building trust.
+While some clients prefer more input than others, we prefer constant feedback – the team take pride in each of our products and we want you to be 100% happy with the end result.

-Agile means adaptability!
-We understand a change of circumstances happen in all projects, and often can cause a lot of worry and frustration.
+Additionally, Agile means adaptability.
+We understand a change of circumstances happens in all projects, and often can cause a lot of worry and frustration.
 If you have ever undertaken a large-scale project before, you’ll know that there is nothing worse than getting to the finish line and realising that your priorities were askew.
 By promoting flexibility, it minimizes this risk and means fewer roadblocks for you and us.